Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

 - A Snowflake account with [Anaconda Packages](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda) enabled by ORGADMIN.

 <!-- ------------------------ -->
-## Organize Documents and Create Pre-Processing Functions
+## Organize Documents and Create Pre-Processing Function
 Duration: 15

 In Snowflake, databases and schemas are used to organize and govern access to data and logic.
 Let´s start by getting a few documents locally and then create a database that will hold the PDFs, the functions that will process (extract and chunk) those PDFs and the table that will hold the text and that will be used to create the Cortex Search service.